navidahmed-github/luckybet-discount-api-copy/README.md

 ## Summary

-REST API for the Lucky Bet platform built using NestJS
+REST API for the Lucky Bet platform built using NestJS and ethers.js

 Code was developed against node version 20.18